Crown of Rus

-The Crown of Rus is related to territories around the city of Lviv and should not be confused with the modern Russia based in Moscow.
+The Crown of Rus is related to territories around the city of Lviv in Ukraine and should not be confused with the modern Russia based in Moscow.

 History

 The crowning of Daniel of Galicia is a debated topic, most historians landing around the year 1253, but the specific date is not known.
 Historian Mykhailo Hrushevsky wrote that the coronation took place in 1252, Vladimir Pashuto considered the date to be around 1254, and Mykola Kotlyar gives the year 1253.
 Daniel took crown from the hands of Opizzo Fieschi, a papal legate and nephew of Pope Innocent IV.

 The crown is believed to have been lost.
 However, there are many speculations on where it might be located, including Poland, the Vatican, the United States, and Russia.
-Polish historian Eugeniusz Misiło believes that the crown was converted into a miter for Ukrainian Greek Catholic Church bishops in Peremyshl and searches for it in Polish monasteries.
+Polish historian Eugeniusz Misiło believes that the crown was converted into a miter for Ukrainian Greek Catholic Church bishops in Przemyśl and searches for it in Polish monasteries.